IowaDave/ESP8266_Random_Numbers/README.md

 A Twitter contributor named @projectgus posted the news that seemingly random, 32-bit unsigned integers were available at an address in the device hardware, specifically 0x3ff20e44. [(1)](https://twitter.com/ESP8266/status/692469830834855936) He demonstrated accessing the address directly with this code:

 ```
-uint32_t hwrandom = *(volatile uint32_t *)0x3ff20344;
+uint32_t hwrand = *(volatile uint32_t *)0x3ff20344;
 ```

+Note that the address might be different for different Expressif products.
+The ESP32's register could be located at 0x3FF75144, for example.
+It's probably best to use a predefined macro or a function call for the purpose.

-A contributor to the Arduino forums, named "cossoft", identified that the Arduino libraries for the 8266 provide a macro that does the same thing. [(2)](https://forum.arduino.cc/index.php?topic=592849.0) The macro is named "RANDOM_REG32" and it works like this:
+A contributor to the Arduino forums, named "cossoft", identified that the Arduino compiler recognizes a macro (for 8266 devices) to do the same thing. [(2)](https://forum.arduino.cc/index.php?topic=592849.0) The macro is named "RANDOM_REG32" and it works like this:

 ```
-uint32_t hwrandom = RANDOM_REG32;
+uint32_t hwrand = RANDOM_REG32;
 ```

+The Expressif programming reference for the 8266, discussed in more detail below, documents yet a third, "official" way,  using a function call: ESP.random().

-Here is a short Arduino IDE sketch to demonstrate the "hardware random number generator" of an 8266.
+Here is a short Arduino IDE sketch to demonstrate the function call into the "hardware random number generator" of an 8266.

 ```
 void setup() {